MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityEnergy/EnergySource.md

 ms.author: anbichse
 ---

-# Energy Source in CloudforSustainabilityEnergyDataModel
+# Energy Source in Cloud for Sustainability energy data model

 Medium or sources to generate energy.